dovecot/documentation/source/admin_manual/list_of_events.rst

 Managesieve
 ===========

-Eventes emitted by the ManageSieve process.
+Events emitted by the ManageSieve process.

 +--------------+------------------------------------------------------+
 | Field        | Description                                          |